zrchx/kexr/README.md

 @ Patch the config and make tags
 @ List what pactches use

-@ Finish to config the Xresources files
+@ Finish to config the Xresources files (HALF OF WORK TO DO)
 @ Push the updates
-@ Clean the other folder
-@ Make a log about how to patch and in what order

 ^ Finish edit the st.info